Bookies Price Up Lionel Messi Leaving Barcelona This Summer

 He subsequently performed a U-turn when it became clear he would have to take his one and only club to court in order to force a move before the current season got underway.

-Messi’s January Transfer Odds
+Messi’s Summer Transfer Odds

 |Messi's Next Club?||Odds|